qz91/sef_deDist/README.md

 ---

 #### Real Data Analysis
 In the real data analysis section, we provide code to demonstrate the main real data contributions using the proposed SEF methodology as well as replicate the key figures with respect to these data.
 This includes the regression pipeline and enrichment figures.
+Associated real data results can be found in the subdirectories of `RDA`.

 | File Name | Format     | Description |